 Other international projects on display include Women Are Heroes (2008–9), which honours the contributions of women to public life by installing large-scale images of their eyes and faces in their own communities, and Inside Out (2011–ongoing), a global participatory art project that enables individuals to take and share their own portraits.
 The exhibition also features The Wrinkles of the City (2008–15), a multicity project celebrating the oldest members of society and the histories they can tell, installed in cities including Havana and Los Angeles; the film Faces Places (2017), co-directed with French filmmaker Agnès Varda, which follows the two artists as they travel around rural France creating portraits to highlight worker solidarity; and The Gun Chronicles: A Story of America (2018), a video mural that visualises the complex spectrum of views on guns in the United States, including those of gun collectors, hunters, law enforcement officials, shooting victims, emergency room teams that treat victims of mass shootings, and lobbyists for the gun industry.

 ‘JR: Chronicles is organised by the Brooklyn Museum.
-The exhibition opens at Saatchi Gallery, London on 13 November, with major support by Art Explora.’
+The exhibition opens at Saatchi Gallery, London on 4th June and runs until 3rd October with major support by Art Explora.’

 JR (French, born 1983).
 28 Millimètres, Women Are Heroes, Action dans la Favela Morro da Providência,